CommanderPaul/jenkins-deployment/README.md

 ### First Run Deployment
-If jenkins_home has not been initialized,  set -Djenkins.install.runSetupWizard=true to run the setup wizard.
+If jenkins_home has not been initialized,  set -Djenkins.install.runSetupWizard=**true** to run the setup wizard.
-If jenkins_home has been initialized, ensure that -Djenkins.install.runSetupWizard=false.
+If jenkins_home has been initialized, ensure that -Djenkins.install.runSetupWizard=**false**.

 ### Deploy the script
 ```